 photo Sin Bozkurt

-Nathan has just completed the short film CURTAINS and is fundraising for his first feature film THE GREY LIBERATION FRONT, starring Simon Callow, Nina Wadia & Chris New, shooting September 2014.
+Nathan has recently completed the short film CURTAINS and is fundraising for his first feature film THE GREY LIBERATION FRONT, starring Simon Callow & Nina Wadia, shooting 2015.

 He's made more than twenty short films over the past twenty years including ROCK'N'ROLL SUICIDE, or the puppetry promo Bowie never made, which won the lo-budget award in the London Short Film Festival, screened in the London Lesbian & Gay Film Festival, Queer Up North, and in Oslo, Brussels, Barcelona & LA, and the documentaries MEETING MR CRISP - which premiered at the NFT, toured nationally with the BFI and internationally with the British Council, screening in New York, Vancouver, Cork, Israel, Berlin, Sydney, Turin - and THE SIGNIFICANT DEATH OF QUENTIN CRISP - which was broadcast on Channel 4.